MANOHAR2004/E-commerce-consumer-behavior-analysis/README.md

 # E-commerce-consumer-behavior-analysis
-This repository is for my project on effect of e-commerce on consumer behavior.
+This repository is for my project on the effect of e-commerce on consumer behavior.